surfactants/sylph/docs/ui/elements/button.md

 *ui/elements/button.hpp*

 ## About
-UI element with an onclick callback.
+UI element with an onclick function.

 ---